alstampe/Capstone---NLP-project/capstone report template.md

 ## II.
 Analysis

 ### Data Exploration

-Describing the data
+#### Data description
-A Mini-library of 41 books collected from the project Gutenberg.
+Data for the project is in the form of a mini-library of 41 books collected from the project Gutenberg.
 Project Gutenberg is a collection of freely available ebooks on various formats, forming a huge historical library of literature.

 'Project Gutenberg offers over 57,000 free eBooks.
 Choose among free epub books, free kindle books, download them or read them online.
 You will find the world's great literature here, with focus on older works for which copyright has expired.
 Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education'.
 (From the website www.gutenberg.org)